- Major Jump-Off Point: Brgy. Macalana, Barlig, Mt. Province

 When atop Mt Amuyao

-The sights to see atop Mt.
-Amuyao are every mountaineer’ dream.
-Foremost of which are the beautiful sunrises and sunsets.
-Stunning sea of clouds frequently appear.
+The sights to see atop Mt Amuyao are every mountaineer’s dream.
+Foremost of which are beautiful sunrises and sunsets.
+A stunning sea of clouds frequently appear.
 According to the locals, the best time to go to Mt Amuyao is just after the rains.
 They claim that the sea of cloud formations are at their best during these periods.

 On clear, sunny days, one can have a panoramic glimpse of the mountain ranges of Ifugao, Kalinga, Benguet and the distant plains of Isabela.
 Add to these the mountains of Barlig, carpeted in mossy and dipterocarp forests.
 Barlig, after all, is the last ecological frontier of Mountain Province.

 During the summer months of March to April, the bonsai forest of Mt.
 Amuyao comes in full bloom.
 Flowers of different colors spring in full display.
 Even white orchids can usually be spotted especially along the trails.
 Just like in Mt.
-Pulag, Mt.
-Amuyao has groves of mini-bamboos.
+Pulag, Mt Amuyao has groves of mini-bamboos.
 The nearby Mt Kalawitan and Mt Napulauan can also be seen from here.

 Where to Stay/Eat in Barlig: